vikingeducation/prep_basics/test-yourself-answers.md

 #### Pseudo-Code

-Psuedo-Code is a detailed yet readable description of what a computer program or algorithm must do, expressed in the regular/spoken language and not in a programming language.
+Psuedo-Code is a detailed yet readable description of what a computer program or algorithm must do, expressed in a regular/spoken language and not in a programming language.

 *Contributed by [Gabriel DeFazio](https://github.com/gabrieldefazio)*